MathieuNls/bianca/bianca.md

   F1 = 2.\cfrac{precision.recall}{precision+recall}
 $$

-A true positive is a commit $c_{true}$ which has been marked as risky by BIANCA.
-This $c_{true}$ commit have introduced a defect.
-We know that $c_{true}$ introduced a defect because the code impacted by $c_{true}$ that was later corrected with another commit $c_{fix}$.
-Finally, $c_{fix}$ was used to close a bug report (or issue) that was opened between $t_{c_{true}}$ and $t_{c_{fix}}$.
-A false positive is a commit $c_{false}$ that was marked as risky by BIANCA but did not introduced a defect.
-We known that $c_{false}$ did not introduced a defect because no bug report (or issue) was closed with a commit modifying the code introduced by $c_{false}$.
+## Results of BIANCA {#sec:result}

+\input{tex/result}

+Table \ref{tab:results} shows the results of applying BIANCA in terms of organization, project name, a short description of the project, the number of classes, the number of commits, the number of defect-commits, the number of defect-commits detected by BIANCA, precision (%), recall (%), F$_1$-measure and the average difference, in days, between detected commit and the _original_ commit inserting the defect for the first time.

+WAHAB: THE BELOW PARAGRAPH MAY BE INCLUDED IN THE PREVIOUS SUBSECTION WHERE YOU EXPLAIN THE PROCESS OF BUILDING THE DATASET USING THE PROJECTS
 It is worth mentioning that, in the case of defect prevention, the false positives can be hard to identify as the defects could be in the code but not yet reported through a bug report (or issue).
-To minimize this, in our experimentations, we did not include the last six months of history.
-As similar studies, we believe that if a defect is not reported within six months, then, it does not exists [@Rosen2015; @Chen2014; @Rosen2015a; @Shihab2013].
+To address this,  we did not include the last six months of history.
+Following similar studies [@Rosen2015; @Chen2014; @Rosen2015a; @Shihab2013],  if a defect is not reported within six months then it does not exist.
-In our case, the relevant elements are all the commits that introduced a defect that was reported (issue/bug report) and fix (sub-sequent commit).

-For a commit to be marked as risky (i.e., potentially introducing a defect) by BIANCA, the following conditions shall be met:

-a) The commit under analysis ($commit_a$) must be a Type 3 clone of an older commit ($commit_b$) with a similarity of at least 35%.
-b) $commit_a$ and $commit_b$ must belong to projects of the same cluster.
-c) $commit_a$ and $commit_b$ hashes are not equal.

-Type 3 clones are blocks of code that are syntactically identical except literals, identifiers,  types that can be modified, indentation, whitespaces, and comments.
-Also, Type 3 can contain added or deleted code statements.
-In our opinion type 3 clones (also known as near-miss) are more adequate for BIANCA than Type 1 and 2 as they allow blocks of code to have added or deleted code statements.
-Type 4 clones (i.e., code blocks that perform the same tasks, but using a completely different implementation) would be an even better fit for BIANCA but (a) their detection is still a challenge [@Duala-Ekoko2007a] and (b) NICAD, our clone detection engine does not support Type 4 clone.
-The choice of the similarity threshold (35%) does not follow any specific indication, general law from clone detection or deeper insight into our dataset.
-We were only guided by the need to filter out all spurious matches while still keeping enough clones to represent the dataset.
-Thus, we have made several incremental attempts, starting from 10%.
-For each attempt, we incremented the value by 5% and observed the obtained precision and recall.
-The current value seems to offer the best trade-off.

-As our approach relies on commit pre-hooks to detect risky commit during the development process (more particularly at commit time), we had to find a way to *replay* past commits.
-To do so, we *cloned* our test subjects, and then created a new branch called *BIANCA*.
-When created, this branch is reinitialized at the initial state of the project (the first commit) and each commit can be replayed as they have originally been.
-For each commit, we store the time taken for *BIANCA* to run, the number of detected clone pairs and, the commits known to introduce a defect that match the current commit.

-To validate the results obtained by BIANCA, we needed to use a reliable approach marking defect introducing commit.
-For this, we turned to Commit-Guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commit as defect introducing if they appear to be linked to a closed issue.
-We use the Commit-Guru labels as the baseline to compute the precision and recall of BIANCA.

-Overall, we achieve a precision of 90.75% (13899/15316) commits identified as risky by BIANCA are true positives.
-They did trigger the opening of an issue and had to be fixed later on.
-BIANCA reaches 37.15% for the recall measure (15316/41225) and 52.72% for the F$_1$ measure.
+With $\alpha$ = 35%, BIANCA achieves in average a precision of 90.75% (13,899/15,316) commits identified as risky.
+Theses commits triggered the opening of an issue and had to be fixed later on.
+On the other hand, BIANCA achieves in average 37.15% recall (15,316/41,225) and an average F$_1$ measure of 52.72% .

-Consequently, we can validate our assumption that project sharing dependencies are open to the same flaws.
-Moreover, detecting these common defects allow us to reach high precision.
-Obviously, our recall is somewhat low (37.15%) as we can only catch risky commit with common root causes.
+WAHAB: PLEASE ADD A PARAGRAPH ON COMMITS WITHIN PROJECTS AND ACROSS PROJECTS ONCE YOU HAVE THE RESULTS

+WAHAB: YOU NEED TO DISCUSS INDIVIDUAL PROJECT, INTERESTING INSIGHTS, MAYBE EXAMPLES OF SOME COMMITS

-It is important to note that we do not claim that 37.15% of open-source systems issues are directly linked to their dependencies.
+It is important to note that we do not claim that 37.15% of open-source systems issues are caused by the projects dependencies.
-To support such a claim, the 15,316 detected commits would have to be analyzed manually.
-However, we have proven that complex software systems sharing dependencies also share common issues, directly related to their dependencies or not.

-Finally, we can evaluate the efficiency of our clustering by analyzing BIANCA's result with and without it.
-First of all, the computation time per commit without clustering is 182% higher.
+To support such a claim, we would need to analyse the 15,316 detected defect-commits and determine how many yields defects that are similar across projects.
+Studying the similarity of defects across projects is a complex task and may require analysing the defect reports manually.
+This is left as part of future work.
+This said, we showed, in this paper, that software systems sharing dependencies also share common issues, irrespective to whether these issues represent similar defects or not.

-Indeed, it goes from 3.22 seconds, in average, to 5.86 seconds (with an i5@1.8Mhz, 19.6 GiB of RAM and SSD disks on Debian 8).
+Finally, we evaluated the efficiency of BIANCA in terms of execution time.
+BIANCA takes in average 3.22 seconds (on a i5@1.8Mhz, 19.6 GiB of RAM and SSD disks on Debian 8) to process a commit.
-Also, without the clustering, the recall metric reaches 42.4%, which is higher than our current 37.15%.
-However, when compared by projects with a Mann-Whitney test, the difference is not statistically significant (i.e. p-value > 0.05).
-On the precision side, the metric drops significantly to 61.6% (i.e. p-value < 0.05) for a total F$_1$ measure of 50.22.

 # Threats to validity {#sec:threats}